-23 September 2017 Polling day.
-12 October 2017 The day fixed for the return of the writ: formal announcement of successful constituency candidates.
+14 October 2023 Polling day.
+3 November 2023 Declaration of official results.
+9 November 2023 The day fixed for the return of the writ: formal announcement of successful constituency candidates.
 The return of the writ is followed by a declaration of the successful list MPs.
 The return of the writ must be postponed until the completion of any recount, and may be postponed in anticipation of any application for a recount.
-21 October 2017 Ministers who are not returned as MPs must leave office by this date.
-23 November 2017 Parliament must meet by this day.
+11 November 2023 Ministers who are not returned as MPs must leave office by this date.
+21 December 2023 Parliament must meet by this day.
 The opening of Parliament involves the Commission Opening (day 1) and the State Opening (day 2), including the Speech from the Throne.
 This date is a nominal date only.
 The actual first meeting day will be decided following the formation of the government.

-6 Other dates, such as the appointment ceremony for Ministers, the first meeting of the new Parliament, and the full resumption of government business, will not be known until after the election.
+Other dates, such as the appointment ceremony for Ministers, the first meeting of the new Parliament, and the full resumption of government business, will not be known until after the election.
 This information will be provided as soon as it is available.